Lotemn102/Ball-Pivoting-Algorithm/README.md

 ## Dataset
-This algorithm expects to get as input .txt file in the following pattern:
+This algorithm expects to get as input `.txt` file in the following pattern:
 > x y z nx ny nz
 >
 Where `x`, `y` and `z` are the point's coordinates, and `nx`, `ny` and `nz` are the point's normal vector's coordinates.
 In order to generate the data to test the algorithm, i've downloaded 3D objects in .obj format [[4]](#4), extracted the points, and extracted each point's normal based on one of the facets it belongs to.
+Examples of the data are in the `data` folder.
+Code for generating new data is in `data_generator.py`.

 ## How to Run
 ### Requirements